-Medical professionals can play an important role in mitigating the effect of substance use disorders and behavior addictions in the general population.
-The NAMS, India, has taken the initiative to constitute a task force in this area to develop guidelines for various stakeholders for addressing the problem of substance use disorders and behavioral addictions in the Indian population.
-In pursuance of the meeting of NAMS held on 21st April 2022 and the constitution of a Task Force on Alcohol and Substance Abuse to develop a white paper to be submitted to the Government of India for improving the health intervention activities in the area of Alcohol and Substance Abuse, the objectives of the task force were laid out.
+Medical professionals can play an important role in mitigating the effect of substance use disorders and behaviour addictions in general population.
+The National Academy of Medical Sciences (NAMS), India has taken initiative in constituting a task force in this area to develop guidelines for various stakeholders for addressing the problem of substance use disorders and behavioral addictions in Indian population.
+In pursuance of the meeting of NAMS held on 21st April, 2022 and the constitution of a Task Force on Alcohol and Substance Abuse to develop a white paper to be submitted to the Government of India for improving the health intervention activities in the area of Alcohol and Substance Abuse, the objectives of the task force were laid out.